-During the three months ended March 31, 2006, we recorded an in-process research and development, or R&D, charge of \$0.3 million related to the acquisition of Medea.
-This in-process R&D represents product development efforts that were underway at Medea at the time of acquisition, for which technological feasibility had not yet been established.
-Technological feasibility is established when either of the following criteria is met: 1) detail program design has been completed, documented, and traced to product specifications and its high-risk development issues have been resolved; or 2) a working model of the product has been finished and determined to be complete and consistent with the product design.
-Upon the acquisition, Medea did not have a completed product design or working model for the in-process technology and we believe that there is no future alternative use for such technology beyond the stated purpose of the specific R&D project; therefore the in-process R&D of \$0.3 million was expensed during the three months ended March 31, 2006.
+During the six months ended June 30, 2006, we recorded in-process research and development, or R&D, charges of \$0.3 million related to the acquisition of Medea.
+This in-process R&D charge represents product development efforts that were underway at Medea at the time of the acquisition for which technological feasibility had not yet been established.
+Technological feasibility is established when either of the following criteria is met: 1) detailed program design has been completed, documented and traced to product specifications and its high-risk development issues have been resolved; or 2) a working model of the product has been finished and determined to be complete and consistent with the product design.
+Upon completion of the acquisition, Medea did not have a completed product design or working model for this in-process technology, and we determined that there was no future alternative use for the technology beyond the stated purpose of the specific R&D project.
+Therefore, we expensed the Medea in-process R&D during the three months ended March 31, 2006.

-The key assumptions used in the valuation consisted of the expected completion dates for the in-process projects, estimated costs to complete the projects, revenue and expense projections assuming future release, and a risk-adjusted discount rate.
-The discount rate considers risks such as delays to bring the products to market and competitive pressures.
-The valuation of Medea in-process R&D used a discount rate of 20%.
+The key assumptions used in the Medea valuation consisted of the expected completion dates for the in-process projects, estimated costs to complete the projects, revenue and expense projections assuming future release and a risk-adjusted discount rate.
+The discount rate considers risks such as delays bringing the products to market and competitive pressures.
+For purposes of valuing the in-process R&D of Medea, we used a discount rate of 20%.